-The guiding rationale of the NSF CMMI BRITE funding opportunity is that leveraging prior science and engineering outcomes, harnessing talent from the broad scientific research community, enabling time for reflection and deliberation, including learning new skills and scientific immersion in new areas, is a valuable and essential path leading to scientific and technological innovation.
+The guiding rationale of the NSF CMMI BRITE funding opportunity is that leveraging prior science and engineering outcomes, harnessing talent from the broad scientific research community, enabling time for reflection and deliberation, including by learning new skills and through immersion in new areas, and supporting intellectual risk taking will lead to scientific and technological innovation.

-The goals of this solicitation will be accomplished through 4 tracks: BRITE Synergy, BRITE Pivot, BRITE Relaunch, and BRITE Fellow.
-A proposal submitted to any of the four tracks will be a research proposal that advances the field, with high intellectual merit and broader impacts as determined by external review in accordance with the standard NSF review criteria and procedures.
+The goals of this solicitation will be accomplished through 3 tracks: BRITE Pivot, BRITE Relaunch, and BRITE Fellow.
+A proposal submitted to any of the three tracks will be a research proposal that advances the field, with strong intellectual merit and broader impacts as determined by external review in accordance with the standard NSF review criteria and procedures, as well as additional solicitation-specific criteria.
 Proposals submitted in response to this solicitation must include sections on how the proposal aligns with the selected track, the research approach and research plan, and a description of the intended scientific outcomes and broader impacts of the research activities.
-All four tracks may compel the principal investigator to seek a stimulating environment through sabbatical leave or other leave outside of one's academic institution, which may include spending time in a host institute or national lab.
+The principal investigator may choose to seek a stimulating environment through sabbatical or other leave outside of their academic institution, which may include spending time at another institution, industry, organization, or national lab.
 Note that while this type of activity is permitted, it is not required.